FAQs

 How much does it cost to join CBE?

 To learn more about membership dues, please call the main office at 703-860-4515, ext.
-101, for the most up-to-date information.
+106, for the most up-to-date information.
 At CBE, finances are never a barrier to membership or participation in our community.
-We can talk about special circumstances with our Treasurer.

 I am Jewish, but my partner is not.
 Are we welcome at CBE?